ebarbeito/learning-notes/books/hexagonal-architecture-explained.md

   * you can do little tiny implementation in step 1, add real things in steps 2, 3, 4, ... then back to step 1, and so on

+### Is the pattern symmetric or asymmetric?

+* The pattern is symmetric, the implementation is asymmetric
+* Other patterns, such as Model-View-Controller and its siblings, regulate only the driving side.
+* Ports & Adapters differs in that it says the app can have no knowledge of what its external connections are made of, no matter whether they are driving or driven
+* The app may never know its driving actors, but the configurator has to hand the app the secondary actors to use at the driven ports.
+This causes an asymmetry in the code, making for provided interfaces at the driving ports and required interfaces at the driven ports

+### Layered, onion, clean, hexagonal: what is the difference?

+* Ports & Adapters has only two layers: the inside (the app), and the outside (everything else)
+* Ports & Adapters requires that you organize the external actors so they connect to specific ports
+* A layered architecture has you separate code by concerns and arrange them from “higher” and “lower,” such that higher-level items call or have a dependency upon lower-level ones.More abstract concerns are placed higher in the architecture, while hardware and drivers sit on the bottom while policy-oriented items rise to the top

 ## Summary

 * Synopsis of the book.
 Patern definition in short form